Bi-CoG: Bi-Consistency-Guided Self-Training for Vision-Language Models: Related Work

 \section{Related Work}

 \paragraph{Parameter-efficient Fine-tuning on VLMs}

-While pre-trained VLMs demonstrate strong zero-shot generalization in domain-specific downstream tasks, their large parameter sizes often hinder efficient adaptation to specific applications \cite{CoOp}.
+While pre-trained VLMs demonstrate strong zero-shot generalization in domain-specific downstream tasks, their large parameter sizes often hinder efficient adaptation to specific applications \cite{zhou2022coop}.
 To address this, recent works have proposed parameter-efficient fine-tuning approaches that introduce a small number of trainable parameters while keeping the majority of the model frozen \cite{vlm_peft_survey}.
-Tip-Adapter \cite{Tip-adapter} and CLIP-Adapter \cite{CLIP-adapter} append lightweight bottleneck layers after the text or image encoders to learn residual features for better representation.
-CoOp \cite{CoOp} introduces prompt tuning to VLMs for the first time by replacing manually crafted hard prompts (e.g., “a photo of a {classname}”) with learnable soft text prompts optimized via backpropagation.
-Building on this idea, methods such as MaPLe \cite{MaPLe}, PromptSRC \cite{PromptSRC}, and BMIP \cite{BMIP} extend prompt tuning to both visual and textual encoders, enabling joint vision-language adaptation.
-While these methods have advanced the application of VLMs to downstream tasks, the transformation of prompts into continuous vectors makes them prone to overfitting and leads to sub-optimal performance in open-world scenarios \cite{CoCoOp, PromptSRC}.
+Tip-Adapter \cite{zhang2022tipadapter} and CLIP-Adapter \cite{gao2024clipadapter} append lightweight bottleneck layers after the text or image encoders to learn residual features for better representation.
+CoOp \cite{zhou2022coop} introduces prompt tuning to VLMs for the first time by replacing manually crafted hard prompts (e.g., “a photo of a {classname}”) with learnable soft text prompts optimized via backpropagation.
+Building on this idea, methods such as MaPLe \cite{khattak2023maple}, PromptSRC \cite{khattak2023promptsrc}, and BMIP \cite{lv2025bmip} extend prompt tuning to both visual and textual encoders, enabling joint vision-language adaptation.
+While these methods have advanced the application of VLMs to downstream tasks, the transformation of prompts into continuous vectors makes them prone to overfitting and leads to sub-optimal performance in open-world scenarios \cite{zhou2022cocoop,khattak2023promptsrc}.
+Beyond prompt tuning, recent work on VLM selection and reuse \cite{vmsr2025icml} further explores how to choose and adapt pre-trained models for downstream tasks.